SatyaSudheer/100DaysOfML/README.md

 ## Books Log:
 - [X] Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die by Eric Siege
 - [ ] Fundamentals of Machine Learning for Predictive Data Analytics by John D. Kelleher, Brain Mac Namee, Aiofe D'Arcy
+- [ ] Machine Learning with Python Cookbook: Practical Solutions from Preprocessing to Deep Learning 1st Edition by Chris Albon

 ## Course Log: